scaleway/serverless-functions-go/README.md

 [![build-and-test](https://github.com/scaleway/serverless-functions-go/actions/workflows/test.yml/badge.svg)](https://github.com/scaleway/serverless-functions-go/actions/workflows/test.yml)
 [![golangci-lint](https://github.com/scaleway/serverless-functions-go/actions/workflows/golangci-lint.yml/badge.svg)](https://github.com/scaleway/serverless-functions-go/actions/workflows/golangci-lint.yml)

-Scaleway Serverless Functions is a framework to provide a good developer experience to write Serverless Functions.
+Scaleway Serverless Functions Go is a framework which simplify Scaleway [Serverless Functions](https://www.scaleway.com/fr/serverless-functions/) local development.

-[Serverless Functions](https://www.scaleway.com/fr/serverless-functions/) make it easy to deploy, scale, and optimize your workloads on the cloud.
+It enables you to debug your function locally and provide the event data format used in Scaleway Serverless Functions.

+Be careful, this framework does not enable you to build and deploy your function (for more information, refer to the official documentation)

 Get started with Scaleway Functions (we support multiple languages :rocket:):